 By using household mesh units or repeaters you will be able to extend the range of your router outdoors much the same as you can indoors.
 Just remember to strategically place them close to the outside walls where you want the signal to go.

-Opening a window and dangling the device outside will work great for short periods.
+Opening a window and dangling the device outside will work great for short periods in nice weather.